 Sara (name changed to protect the innocentish) filled the next chair.

 I wanted to chat with her.
 Earlier in the day, she made a few casual comments about her subscription to the David Ramsey philosophy.
-As a Financial Independence Retire Early (FIRE) aspirer, I hoped to learn her story and financial journey.
+As a Financial Independence Retire Early (FIRE) aspirer, I hoped to learn her financial journey.

 Sara started in debt.